matchstick-studio/glyn-manual/docs/source/index.rst

 .. note::

    This project is under active development.
+The manual is entirely in the English language.

 Contents
 --------

 This CMS Manual will explain how to:
 -   navigate the main user interface of Wagtail;
 -   add multi-languages;
 -   create different kinds of pages in different languages;